This article will discuss blood pressure in the following sections:

 These help the body get rid of excess salt and water, and they are often used with added prescription treatment.
 There are generic drugs (Hydrochlorothiazide), or brand names (Hygroton, Diuril).
 Potassium-sparing diuretics (triamterene), low potassium combo diuretics (Moduretic) with possible gout attacks (people with diabetes may also see an increase in blood sugar levels).

 These lower the heart rate, the heart’s workload, and its output of blood, thus helping lower blood pressure.
-Common brand names include (Sectral, Tenormin), and Generic names (acebutolol, metoprolol tartrate); you should however be closely monitored if you have diabetes.
+Common brand names include Sectral and Tenormin, and generic names include acebutolol and metoprolol tartrate; you should however be closely monitored if you have diabetes.
 Side effects may include symptoms of asthma attacks, impotence, insomnia, and a slowed heartbeat.

 ACE inhibitors are chemicals that narrows the arteries in the kidneys as well as throughout the body.
 ACE is an acronym for Angiotensin-Converting Enzyme.
 ACE inhibitors help the body produce less angiotensin, which helps blood vessels relax and open up which, in turn, lowers blood pressure.
-There are generic Brands like Benazepril Hydrochloride, lisinopril, and others, and common brands like Zestril, Monopril, and others.
-If you are considering these drugs be advised of their side effects which include loss of taste, dry cough, skin rash and, in very minimal cases, kidney damage.
+There are generic brands like benazepril hydrochloride, lisinopril, and others, and common brands like Zestril, Monopril, and others.
+If you are considering these drugs be advised of their side effects which can include loss of taste, dry cough, skin rash and, in very minimal cases, kidney damage.

 Angiotensin II Receptor Blockers

-This type of medication are drugs that block the effects of angiotensin that cause the arteries to narrow.
+This type of medication blocks the effects of angiotensin that cause the arteries to narrow.
 Angiotensin needs a chemical to bind with in order to constrict the blood vessels.
 ARBs block the receptors so that angiotensin does not restrict the blood vessels, thus helping to lower blood pressure.
-Some generic name drugs inclue candesartan, losartan potassium, and more, and common brands include Teveten and Diovan.
+Some generic name drugs include candesartan, losartan potassium, and more, and common brands include Teveten and Diovan.

 Calcium Channel Blockers

 Calcium channel blockers are drugs used to help relax the muscles of your blood vessels.
-Some slow your heart rate.
+Some slow your heart rate as well.
 Calcium channel blockers may work better for African Americans and older people than ACE inhibitors do alone.
 Common drugs include amlodipine, Cardizem, Plendil and others.
 Some common side effects include heart palpitations, dizziness, headache and constipation.